john-lyne/john-lyne.github.io/_booknotes/psychology.md

 date: 2022-09-01
 ---

-A collection of notes regarding to books read on pyschology.
+A collection of notes from books read on pyschology.

 # *Happiness Hypothesis* by Jonathan Haidt, 2006
 A book about happiness that uses a clever metaphor to describe the conflict between primitive motives and conscious thought.